 We do not have the ability to independently conduct clinical trials.
 We rely on medical institutions, clinical investigators, contract laboratories and other third parties, such as contract research organizations, or CROs, to conduct clinical trials on our product candidates.
 We enter into agreements with third-party CROs to provide monitors for and to manage data for our clinical trials.
 We rely heavily on these parties for execution of clinical trials for our product candidates and control only certain aspects of their activities.
 As a result, we have less direct control over the conduct, timing and completion of these clinical trials and the management of data developed through clinical trials than would be the case if we were relying entirely upon our own staff.
-Communicating with outside parties may:
+Communicating with outside parties can also be challenging, potentially leading to mistakes as well as difficulties in coordinating activities.
+Outside parties may:

-- have staffing difficulties; - fail to comply with contractual obligations; - experience regulatory compliance issues; - · undergo changes in priorities or become financially distressed; or - · form relationships with other entities, some of which may be our competitors.
+- have staffing difficulties; - · fail to comply with contractual obligations; - · experience regulatory compliance issues; - · undergo changes in priorities or become financially distressed; or - form relationships with other entities, some of which may be our competitors.